• Skip to primary navigation

 6- Once rested, knead it again for a couple of minutes.

-7- Divide the dough into 5- 6 equal parts.
+7- Then divide the dough into 5- 6 equal parts.

 8- Using one dough ball, roll it out to a disc of 1.5-2 mm thickness.
 Keep the other dough balls covered with wet towel.